 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Here, sports nutrition dietitian Kate Patton, MEd, RD, CSSD, LD, shares tips on how to safely and effectively achieve weight loss while maintaining top athletic performance.

-- Don’t forget to refuel.
+- Do: Refuel after your workout.
 Recovery nutrition is one of the most important meals of the day for an athlete.
 Refueling within 30 to 60 minutes after exercise is critical.
 Proper refueling can reduce body fat and yet maintain lean mass while speeding recovery.
 Within that brief post-exercise period, your cells are able to use nutrients as fuel instead of storing them — not to mention that it will be much easier to control consumption at your next meal if you aren’t famished after a tough workout.

 - Don’t: Weigh yourself daily.
 Stepping on the scale each day is the least effective way for an athlete to track weight loss while training.
 Changes in hydration, glycogen storage, menstrual cycle patterns and bowel movements can result in drastically different numbers on the scale from day to day.
 This inaccurate reflection of weight may cause you to experience a false sense of failure and disappointment.